isomerpages/ncss-ssi/pages/training/certificate_prog/advance-certificate-in-social-service.md

 New entrants and existing Social Service Professionals in the Social Service Sector

+### Assessment Criteria

+Learners will be assessed through a combination of written assessments, written assignments, role playing and/or oral interviews.

 ### Qualifications Awarded and Career Prospects

 Upon successful completion of all five WSQ modules, learners will be awarded with an individual Statement of Attainment (SOA) for the five modules.